 Ionizing radiation and its effects are discussed in detail elsewhere (see Radiation Exposure and Contamination Radiation Exposure and Contamination Ionizing radiation injures tissues variably, depending on factors such as radiation dose, rate of exposure, type of radiation, and part of the body exposed.
 Symptoms may be local (eg, burns)... read more ).
 Mass casualties due to ionizing radiation can result from the detonation of a nuclear (fission) or a thermonuclear (fusion) device, from the contamination of conventional explosives with radioactive material (such a weapon is called a radiation dispersal device, or a dirty bomb), or from placement (eg, under a subway seat) of a concealed point source of radiation.

 Contamination is contact with radioactive material, typically as a dust or liquid.
 Irradiation is exposure to ionizing radiation but not radioactive material.

 In cases of the deliberate use of radiation as a weapon, it must be determined whether patients have been exposed (irradiated), contaminated, or both.
 If contamination has occurred, determination of whether it is external, internal, or both is needed.
-Use of the ASBESTOS acronym (see Table: ASBESTOS: Secondary Assessment of Mass Casualties Due to Chemical or Radiological Weapons ) is helpful in making these determinations.
+Use of the ASBESTOS acronym (see table ASBESTOS*: Secondary Assessment of Mass Casualties Due to Chemical or Radiological Weapons ASBESTOS*: Secondary Assessment of Mass Casualties Due to Chemical or Radiological Weapons ) is helpful in making these determinations.
 Another useful clinical resource is the online and downloadable module, Radiation Emergency Medical Management (REMM) .

 The views expressed in this article are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the US Government.